Meet our Advanced Academics Resource Teacher and learn about AAP

 Welcome to the Fairhill Elementary Advanced Academic Resource page.
 It is the belief of FCPS that every child has the basic right to an education that promotes the development of his or her full potential.
 Each child has a unique profile of strengths and abilities.
 At Fairhill Elementary we are committed to providing challenging learning experience for all students that build individual strengths and optimize abilities.

-At Fairhill we believe that using AAP Level IV resources are best practices for all students and the majority of our staff have been trained in the use of many of the Level IV resources.
-In addition, we have a Local Level IV program to ensure that Fairhill students who have been found eligible for Level IV services will be provided with these services at our neighborhood school.
-Fairhill is a model school for Level IV teachers and students.
-Many staff members have written curriculum for Level IV programs, as well as present to staff and teachers at our FCPS AAP Institutes.
+At Fairhill we believe that using AAP resources are best practices for all students.
+Our staff receives ongoing training in using the AAP curriculum to provide differentiated instruction and access to rigor.
+In addition, we have a local AAP program to ensure that Fairhill students who have been found eligible for AAP services will be provided with these services at our neighborhood school.
+Fairhill is a model school for AAP teachers and students.
+Many staff members have written curriculum for AAP programs, as well as presented to staff and teachers at our FCPS AAP Institutes.

 Fairfax County Public Schools (FCPS) offers a continuum of advanced academic services for all students in grades K-12.
 Learning opportunities are designed to meet the unique learning profile of each advanced learner through a continuum of services designed to focus and engage the student in challenging learning experiences that develop higher-level thinking through enrichment, acceleration, and extensions of the Program of Studies (POS).
 Classroom teachers, administrators, and Advanced Academic Resource Teacher (AART) collaborate to deliver the various levels of service.